Developer Guidelines

 appeal to a wider audience.
 Please bear in mind that when including multiple languages, the

-a preferred language before the game starts.
-This keeps players from being shown a tutorial
+preferred language before the game starts.
+This keeps players from being shown a tutorial or

 Alternatively, you can choose to employ universal icons (Play icon, Pause icon, Home icon)

 instead of text.
-In this case, you can select the No-Text option instead of a specific
+In this case, you can select the ‘No-Textoption instead of a specific language.

-language.
-This will allow your game to bypass any language restrictions, making it more
+This will allow your game to bypass any language restrictions, making it more appealing for

-appealing for publishers to pick up.
-Please bear in mind that this depends on the type of
+publishers to pick up.
+Please bear in mind that this depends on the type of game and should

-game and should only be used if your game has no text at all
+only be used if your game has no text at all.

 For proper integration of the game into our content management system and to ensure